orthanc-mirrors/orthanc-book/Sphinx/source/faq/features.rst

   Orthanc.
 Similarly, ``LastUpdate`` records, for each patient/study/series, the last time a DICOM instance was added to this resource.
-* ``RemoteAet`` records the AET of the modality that has sent some DICOM instance to Orthanc.
+* ``RemoteAET`` records the AET of the modality that has sent some DICOM instance to Orthanc using the DICOM protocol.
 * ``ModifiedFrom`` and ``AnonymizedFrom`` hold from which original resource, a resource was modified or anonymized.
 The presence of this metadata indicates that the resource is the result of a